-Should you upgrade your headphones for PlayStation VR?
+Best Headphones for PlayStation VR in 2022

 ASTRO Gaming A50

 This headset comes with its own charging base for convenient, but stylish, storage.
 This ASTRO connects directly to your PlayStation 4, PC, or Mac devices with Bluetooth features and supports 7.1 surround sound.
 There is a precision boom mic that flips up for a convenient muting system and 15+ hours of battery life.
-There is a separate mod kit that features noise-canceling abilities via a cushioned earpiece and headband.
-(See below for details.)
+There is also a separate mod kit that features noise-canceling abilities.

-Killer wireless headphones are going to be a big deal with PlayStation VR because it means there won't be another cable dangling from your body while you're trying to play.
-You don't want to deal with that problem when furiously moving around with PlayStation Move controllers in each hand.
+Killer wireless headphones will be a big deal with PlayStation VR because it means there won't be another cable dangling from your body while you're trying to play.
+You want to avoid dealing with that problem when furiously moving around with PlayStation Move controllers in each hand.
 PlayStation Gold Wireless is my top pick for a number of reasons.
 Not only do the headphones improve the immersion of my VR experiences, but also remain safely on my ears no matter how much I'm moving around.
 They were made with PlayStation gaming in mind, so you'll be able to use them in and out of your VR experiences.

+If you don't mind spending a ton of money, then you can't go wrong with the ASTRO Gaming A50 headset.
+There's a reason it's so pricey, and that's because the quality is nearly unmatched, with crystal clear audio and 7.1 surround sound.
+The extra mod kits available don't hurt it either.

+And if you're hunting for something a little more discreet than a bulky headset, grab a pair of Sony's earbuds.
+They're easily one of the most affordable options and they come with an integrated microphone.
+You'll almost forget that you're even wearing them.